bparanj/crystal/securing-rails-api.md

+Securing Ruby on Rails API Endpoints with Supabase Magic Link Authentication in a Nuxt 3 Application

 Integrating Supabase authentication with a Ruby on Rails backend to secure your API endpoints involves a few steps.
 The general idea is to use the token provided by Supabase when a user logs in with the magic link and then verify this token on your Rails backend.
 Here's how you can approach this:

 ### 1. **Frontend: Send the Supabase Auth Token**